-The most difficult part, is to get the quality of your product and sustain the high standard of the product, to having all the chain process from fabric sourcing, pattern making, tailor, packaging and everything to the final product that is the most difficult part
+The most difficult part is to get the quality of your product to your standards and sustain that high standard throughout multiple different sections of the supply chain from fabric sourcing, pattern making, tailor, packaging to the final product.

 8. Who and what inspires your fashion design?

-I do get a lot of influence from our legacy, Norse project, APC, Maison Kitsune, Thom Browne, CDG, but that really inspire me is actually Copenhagen. when I went there I saw almost everyone there dresses so neatly and casual, but it is spot on.
+I do get a lot of influence from brands such as Norse project, APC, Maison Kitsune, Thom Browne, and CDG.
+However the thing that truly inspires me is actually Copenhagen – when I went there I saw almost everyone there dressing so neatly and casual, but spot on to my fashion vision.

 9. Has sustainability influenced any of your designs and why?

-I always try to use everything that environmentally-friendly but I have to being realistic as well with the budget, so like the packaging that I used comes from Noissue where every paper that used they will plant a tree and so on.
-I try to use an organic fabric but sometime it will set the price to the roof so I kind of have to mix and match to matched with the budget
+I always try to use everything from the more environmentally friendly source available, but I have to being realistic as well with the budget, so the packaging that I use comes from Noissue – a brand that plants a tree for every product used.
+I try to use organic fabrics but sometimes it will set the price too high, so I have to mix and match to get things within budget.

 10. What would you say makes your fashion designs stand out from others?

-What stands out, is the idea behind the collection and how I want to make classic silhouette with the touch of our branding and brand identity to make it a fresh new look so people don’t have to be flashy to make a good impression.
+What stands out, is the idea behind the collection and how I want to make classic silhouettes with a touch of our own brand identity to make it fresh and new.
+This reinforces to people that they don’t have to be flashy to make a good impression.

 11. What would you say is the most difficult part about becoming a professional fashion designer?

-It is the commitment, how to stay to pursue your dream to become the best
+The committment is the most difficult factor, and being inspired to pursue your dream to become the best.

 12. Do you think getting a fashion design degree at university essential for you to become a successful fashion designer?

-I mean it is really good resource for you to learn fashion design and to create a networking in the industry but I believe there is many ways to become one not only by getting the fashion degree.
+I mean it is really good resource for you to learn fashion design and to create networking connections within the industry, but I believe there are many ways to become a fashion designer not only through getting a fashion degree.